-For independent information, advice, support and representation on making a complaint about the NHS, please contact the Independent Complaint Advocacy (ICA) if you live in the East Riding, or Cloverleaf Advocacy if you live in Hull.
+For independent support, guidance, information and representation on making a complaint about the NHS, please contact Independent NHS Complaints Advocacy.
+To access this specialist support please contact Cloverleaf Advocacy (0300 012 4212) if you live in the East Riding or Healthwatch Hull if you live in Hull.
 Anyone living outside these areas can contact ICA in their local area who will assist them with their complaint.

 Parliamentary Health Service Ombudsman

 If, following the investigation into your complaint you remain dissatisfied and every effort has been made to resolve your complaint within the Trust, there is a second stage to the NHS Complaints Procedure, which involves the Parliamentary and Health Service Ombudsman, who can be approached to look at your complaint for you.